 where $i$ and $j$ are the indexes of the highest and second highest elements of the vector ${\bf x}$, respectively.
 Note that for any vector ${\bf x}$, the shifted vector $\bar{\bf x} = \mathrm{shift}({\bf x})$ contains exactly one value larger than zero:

-It is worth to note two properties of the shifted vector: first, the highest element of $\bar{\bf x}$ is the only one higher than zero; second, the second-highest element is the negation of the first: $\bar{x}_j = - \bar{x}_j$.
+It is worth noting two properties of the shifted vector: first, the highest element of $\bar{\bf x}$ is the only one higher than zero; second, the second-highest element is the negation of the first: $\bar{x}_j = - \bar{x}_i$.

 We define the vector $\godelint_\epsilon({\bf p})$ of perturbed truth values as: